criteo/AFK/docs/docs/CMDB/FAQ.md

 For two reasons:

-* we do not see the added value to have this option as it is enabled by default on most Network OS
+* We do not see the added value to have this option as it is enabled by default on most Network OS.
-* some OS like JunOS do not have such implementation: in that case, communities must be deleted in the a route-map
+* Some OS like JunOS do not have such implementation: in that case, communities must be deleted in the route-map.

 Adding it would make the Salt templates more complex because sometimes it would be directly in the BGP configuration, sometimes it would imply the creation of a route-map.